11rchitwood/hope/hope.md

 This Advent season remember that God didn't come down to Earth to fix us and be done with the job.
 God became a little baby to, among other things, give us Hope.
 Hope for tomorrow.
 Hope for today.
 Hope to keep perfecting us, in each and every way.

-*Loving Father, thank you for your gift of Hope.
+*Caring Father, thank you for your gift of Hope.
 Help us to draw near to you this Christmas season, especially when we are at our lowest.
 AMEN.*

 ## Dum spiro, spero